 Sometimes, large amounts of preservatives are included in formulations to try to counter-act this effect.
 With airless packaging, the product does not come into contact with the air until it is dispensed and as a result, the product requires little or no preservative and is less susceptible to degradation and discolouration.The complexity of today’s formulae means airless dispensers are essential to protect sensitive and active ingredients from degrading.

+In short, yes, airless packs provide a great experience and are very easy to use.
 Generally, airless packs will dispense the product effectively regardless of the rotation or angle of the pack!
 Since they dispense from the top and do not require a dip tube, most can be dispensed upside down or at an angle.
 Single-handed operation is also an advantage compared to jars and conventional bottles.

 The packaging does not require additional internal pressure to push the product out.
 This means airless packaging isn’t shipped under pressure and offers a valuable safety advantage compared to aerosol packs.